ether/ep_button_link/README.md

 * `newWindow`: Optional, defaults to true.
 If true, clicking on the button opens the link in a new window or tab.
 * `text`: Optional, defaults to the empty string.
 HTML to put inside the button.
+* `title`: Optional, defaults to unset.
+If set, `title` and `aria-label` attributes with the given value are added to the button.
 * `classes`: Optional, defaults to `"grouped-left"`.
 Space-separated classes to apply to the button link.
 * `before`: Optional, defaults to `"[data-key='showTimeSlider']"`.
 CSS selector